 It is believed that the goddesses chose this island because an enclosed bay was sought for the site of the shrine.

 The first opportunity to revisit the shrine was that evening.
 We overheard plots from other visitors to come back at sunrise.
 After a brief struggle to get out of bed, we returned in the early morning, just as the morning haze was burning off.
 The payoff was great.
 Visitors were few.
 We had this ancient wonderland to ourselves.

-The rambling corridors standing on water that we traversed seemed like a version of shangri-la.
+The rambling corridors standing on the water that we traversed seemed like a version of Shangri-la.